arthur5120/real-time-chat-app/--todo-list.md

 # useEffect rarely stops prematurely, locking the user from interacting with the UI.
 [DONE]
 # Editing is cancelled when receiving a new message.
 [DONE]
 # Editing a message cancelled when a message is edited on the other end.
 [DONE]
-# Editing the message fails sometimes.
 # Room user list not updating in real time.
 [DONE]
 # Handle infinite loops when the server is out.
 [DONE]
 # When server is out and comes back, the user can't logout due to the token and gets stuck on the chat screen.
 [DONE]
 # When confirming an edit on a non freshly created message, the changes aren't applied.
 [DONE]
 # Reload not resetting when the data is fetched, locking the user out of the UI.
 [DONE]
+# Editing the message fails sometimes.
-# Make list of silenced rooms
+# Make list of silenced rooms.
 # Maybe separate the socket operations into their own useEffect and use a useRef hook to not get stale states in a function.
 # Make onlineUsers array a Set instead.

 // Done yesterday

-Modify notifyUserInRoom to allow custom notification text.
-Change the string on the socket messageChange to an object for better control of the room notifications.
-Update main useEffect to conditionally display message change notifications based on current room.

-// Done today

 Implement a function to redundantly add the user to the socket online list, triggered with a slight delay in useEffect using the current user name as a dependency, to fix the list update issue.
 Update the navbar logout option to redirect the user only after the authentication token is removed.
 Reduce the delay on the authentication banner transition for improved fluidity.

+// Done today

+Add clickedLogoutButton flag and move logout function to auth context state, checking it on auto-login to prevent it from happening after logout button click.